-Without an ECM leadership team, a paperless initiative is likely to fizzle due to lack of support.
-End users tend to focus on their jobs and daily tasks, rather than company-wide strategy, so they judge the value of the paperless office based on how they think it's going to affect their job.
+End users tend to focus on their jobs and daily tasks, rather than company-wide strategy, so they judge the value of the paperless process based on how they think it's going to affect their job.
 If they don't see a clear benefit, they tend to drag their feet when it's time to roll out the ECM solution, and that hurts user adoption.